Cerklje ob Krki: History

 Settlement of the area in antiquity is testified by the remains of a Roman aqueduct running through the village and a nearby Roman grave.
 A school was established in Cerklje ob Krki in 1854.
 During the Second World War, in October 1941 the German authorities evicted 30 families from the settlement and resettled Gottschee Germans in their houses.
 In June 1943 the Partisan Cankar and Šercer brigades attacked the German air base near the settlement, destroying several aircraft.
 They also attacked a border guard station and military police station in the same operation.
 This was followed by an Allied air strike on the air base on 25 July 1944, a Partisan attack on a German unit stationed at the school building in October 1944, and a Partisan air strike on the air base in spring 1945.
 In May 1945 Ustaša forces burned six farm buildings in the settlement.

 On 8 August 2013, a temperature of 40.8 C was recorded.
 This is the highest temperature to have ever been recorded in Slovenia.

+On May 13, 2026, in Dobrava Memorial Park near Maribor, the Slovenian Directorate for War Veterans and Military Heritage handed over to Croatia the remains of Croatian victims of the killings after the Second World War; 161 of them were men 18 to 40 years old, exhumed from 2013 to 2017 in Cerklje ob Krki.